 The name “Colistra” has been a well known and respected one in Amsterdam, NY for a long time.
 They are all related to Anthony and Mary, who came here from Italy and raised a family of four sons and four daughters.
 Their three oldest boys all spent Christmas Day in 1944 far away from their parents’ Florida Avenue home.
 All three were in the Army.
-Henry was a staff sergeant with the Coast Artillery, Frank was a corporal fighting with the Fifth Army and today’s Birthday Celebrant, Joe Colistra, also a sergeant, was in the First Army, part of the Allied invasion force racing through Germany to put an end to the Third Reich once and for all.
+Hank was a staff sergeant with the Coast Artillery, Frank was a corporal fighting with the Fifth Army and today’s Birthday Celebrant, Joe Colistra, also a sergeant, was in the First Army, part of the Allied invasion force racing through Germany to put an end to the Third Reich once and for all.

 Joe Colistra was born on May 7, 1916.
 Like many of his generation, he left school to work in Amsterdam’s rug mills as a weaver.
-He was inducted into the Army on April 16, 1941, just two weeks after his brother Henry had gone in.
+He was inducted into the Army on April 16, 1941, just two weeks after his brother Hank had gone in.
 He was assigned to the Signal Corps of the Field Artillery.
 He was initially assigned to Ft.
 Dix in New Jersey and after the Japanese bombed Pearl Harbor and the U.S. entered WWII, he was sent to California where he trained in special desert maneuvers that prepared him for the fighting against the Germans in North Africa.

 Amsterdam’s first female attorney also celebrated a May 7th birthday.